top of page

 Eccentric training is a technique that focuses on the eccentric phase of resistance training.
 This technique involves emphasizing the lengthening (eccentric) phase of a muscle contraction with a slower cadence and/or additional load that is greater than can be lifted.
 Eccentric training has been shown to increase muscle strength, power, and hypertrophy when compared to traditional resistance training methods.
 The eccentric phase plays an essential role in resistance training because it allows for greater force production and muscle damage, which leads to adaptations such as increased strength and size.

-By incorporating eccentric training into a workout routine, individuals can maximize their results by targeting both the eccentric and concentric phases of movement appropriatley.
+By incorporating eccentric training into a workout routine, individuals can maximize their results by targeting both the eccentric and concentric phases of movement appropriately.
 Understanding how eccentric training works and its importance in resistance training is crucial for individuals looking to improve their overall fitness level.

 By taking advantage of this approach, one can achieve greater gains in strength and size than with traditional resistance methods alone.

-61 views1 comment
+66 views1 comment

 bottom of page